 The Foundation has entered into a revolving line of credit agreement with a bank under which the bank will make advances to the Foundation, if needed for worker's compensation, not to exceed at any time \$1,000,000.
 The revolving line of credit bears interest either at (i) a fluctuating rate of 1.5% above the base rate effect from time to time or (ii) a fixed rate of 1.5% as selected by the Foundation and the bank, and expires June 30, 2021.
-There have been no borrowings on the line as of June 30, 2020 and 2019.
+There have been no borrowings on the line as of June 30, 2021 and 2020.
+On July 1, 2021, the line of credit was renewed through June 30, 2022.

 The credit agreement is secured by all investments held by the Foundation in one of its accounts with the bank.
-The agreement also requires the Foundation to maintain, among other provisions, a specified without donor restricted fund balance and investment grade securities with the bank.
+The agreement also requires the Foundation to maintain, among other provisions, a specified without donor-restricted fund balance and investment grade securities with the bank.